Gooey Small Batch Chocolate Chip Cookies

 The secret?
 Well maybe two secrets.
 Secret number one: don’t soften the butter.
 Secret number two: have a stand mixer.

 The result is gooey, small batch chocolate chip cookies (about 20 of them).
-Just enough for one person.
-Lasts about a week (or less, depending on your sugar cravings).
+Enough to share.
+Or not.

 f